Skip to content

 Sarah Liss

-Sarah Liss is the senior editor of Reader’s Digest.
+Sarah Liss was the senior editor of Reader’s Digest.
 Her work has appeared in The WalrusMaclean’sToronto LifeThe Globe and MailHazlitt, the Hairpin and CBC.ca.
 Her book, Army of Lovers: A Community History of Will Munro, was published by Coach House books in 2013.
 She lives in Toronto.

 Articles by